 - Make sure your water is the correct temperature for the yeast.
 The yeast is a living thing and too hot of water will kill it.
 And too cold will never wake it up, leaving you with rolls that don’t rise!
 Major kitchen bummer.
 Check out my yeast 101 post to learn more.

-- Because these are no knead dinner rolls, they will take some patience to let rise.
+- Let rise in a warm place.
+Because these are no knead dinner rolls, they will take some patience to let rise.
 You want to let these rise in a warm draft free place.
 Again try the oven trick by placing a pan of boiling water in the bottom of your oven and then the bread bowl covered on a higher rack above..
 The oven even if turned off will still be the warmest place in your kitchen.
 For more on baking homemade bread at home, read this post!

-- For best accuracy use a kitchen scale to measure your flour.
+- Use a kitchen scale.
+For best accuracy use a kitchen scale to measure your flour.
 Adding too much flour can result in a dry dinner roll not a soft fluffy one!

-What You Need To Make These Pumpkin Dinner Rolls
+What You Need To Make These Soft Dinner Rolls

-- 9×13 baking pan <– I love my Pyrex glass dish, but a metal one works as well.
+- 9ร13 baking pan <โ I love my Pyrex glass dish, but a metal one works as well (but they may brown a bit faster).

 More Bread Recipes To Check Out